zhafran-bvt/playwright-playground/README.md

-# Playwright Playground
+# Playwright + BDD Playground

-A collection of automated tests and utilities using [Playwright](https://playwright.dev/) for web UI and API testing, focused on the _Lokasi Intelligence_ platform.
-This repository demonstrates advanced Playwright usage, best practices, and custom helpers for robust, maintainable testing.
+Automated web UI and API tests for the Lokasi Intelligence platform using Playwright with BDD (Gherkin) via `playwright-bdd`.
+The suite generates Playwright specs from feature files and runs them across two projects: UI (`bdd-web`) and API (`bdd-api`).

 ---